MichalOpoka/ecfr/cfr/title-11-Federal-Elections/chapter-I-Federal-Election-Commission/subchapter-F-Presidential-Election-Campaign-Fund-Presidential-Primary-Matching-Fund/part-9036-Review-Matching-Fund-Submissions-Certification-Payments-Commission/section-9036.3.md

 (3) The submitted written instrument cannot be associated either by accountholder identification or signature with the listed contributor; or

-(4) A discrepancy between the listed contribution and the supporting bank documentation or the bank documentation is omitted.
+(4) A discrepancy between the listed contribution and the supporting bank records or the bank records is omitted.

 (c) Discrepancies within or between contributor lists submitted, such as: